-A chink in the Knights’ armour emerged through their playoff run.
+A weakness in the Knights’ game emerged through their playoff run.
 Both the Plymouth Whalers and Barrie Colts rose from the ashes and stole momentum in the final frame in several games.
 Not each comeback resulted in a win for those teams, but it was happening with enough frequency that it should be a concern for the Knights.

 “Just keep the foot on the gas pedal,” described forward Max Domi.
 “If you watch those games we’re pretty much in control the first two periods and we let off a little bit and those teams obviously smell (blood in the water) and they jump all over it.”

 This could work in the Blades’ favour.
 The Blades are mindful of the Knights’ third period downfalls while believing they play their best in the final frame.

 “That’s something we can really take advantage of,” Blades forward Lukas Sutter said.
 “We can’t come out flat — they’re too good of a team to spot them a goal or two.
 If we weather the storm early and we build to the third period, we’re going to be successful.”